 Disadvantages of a Monolithic Application

 - Poor Scalability: The high level of coupling in monolithic applications is a great challenge to the application’s scalability.
-Scaling involves setting up multiple instances of the application behind a load balancer so it’s impossible to scale only a part of the application to meet different resource requirements across the app.
+Scaling involves setting up multiple instances of the application behind a load balancer so it’s difficult to scale only a part of the application to meet different resource requirements across the app.
 Also, any change to a monolith affects the entire application; the whole system needs to be redeployed with every update.

 - Reliability: Since the entire codebase is coupled and highly dependent, bugs and crashes can affect the whole system and even shut it down completely.